The law has changed and so have we

 We will continue to work closely with related sectors and other service providers to ensure the new Act is understood and properly implemented.

-Who does the change impact?
+Who does the change affect?

 The new laws impact us all.
 In particular, it changes the way the Department for Child Protection engages and works with families and carers, as well as government and non-government partners, to provide better outcomes for children and youth.